-Cycle 225 allows you to engrave the current counter reading (provided in the MOD menu).
+Cycle 225 allows you to engrave the current counter reading (provided on the PGM tab of the Status work status).

 To do so, program Cycle 225 as usual and enter the text to be engraved, for example: %count2

 The number after %count indicates how many digits the control will engrave.
 The maximum is nine digits.